Maha political developments: Sharad Pawar undeterred, claims Raut; says this 'circus' won't last long | Politics

 Maha political developments: Sharad Pawar undeterred, claims Raut; says this 'circus' won't last long

-We can make a fresh start with Uddhav Thackeray.
-Raut said people of Maharashtra will not tolerate such a circus, an apparent reference to government formation through vertical splits in political parties, for long.Some people seem to be determined to completely spoil Maharashtras politics.
+He said he is firm and peoples support is behind us.
 Let them proceed on their chosen path, said Raut, in an apparent reference to Ajit Pawar, CM Shinde and the Bharatiya Janata Party.

 - Country: